Long Term Capital Gains

 For calculating long term capital gains follow the steps below:-

-- Expenses related to transfer of asset exclusively and wholly
+• Expenses related to transfer of assets exclusively and wholly

-To sum up, the long term capital gains are calculated differently for various assets as mentioned above.
-The taxation and the exemptions on the long term capital gains provide NRIs the advantage of saving some money.
-One can calculate the long term capital gains by following the easy steps.
+To sum up, the long-term capital gains are calculated differently for various assets as mentioned above.
+The taxation and the exemptions on the long-term capital gains provide NRIs with the advantage of saving some money.
+One can calculate the long-term capital gains by following the easy steps.

-Investing in a Real Estate property fetches you with greater returns on a long term basis owing to the capital appreciation.
+Except for the above-mentioned, the entire amount will be taxed under LTCG at 20% of the total profit earned.
+Since in this tax there is no minimum tax exemption limit on the entire profit earned it can attract higher taxes.
+Investing in a Real Estate property fetches you with greater returns on a long-term basis owing to the capital appreciation.
 Looking to purchase a property?
-Assetmonk is an online platform that lists only curated and credible assets.
-The assets have high expected returns with the IRR of up to 21% at the strategic locations like Hyderabad, Bengaluru and Chennai.
+Assetmonk is an online platform that lists only high-quality and credible assets.
+The assets have high expected returns with an IRR of up to 21% at strategic locations like Hyderabad, Bengaluru, and Chennai.
 Visit today!

 Long Term Capital Gains FAQ's: